Performant Tridiagonal Factorization of Skew-Symmetric Matrices: Implementation

 \subsection{Implementing level-2 BLAS-like operations}

-While the leading-order cost of the blocked algorithms arises mostly from level-3 BLAS-like operations, the factorization of the current panel is typically performed with an unblocked algorithm and accounts for a nontrivial portion of the execution time \footnote{ When no pivoting is employed, one could employ multiple levels of blocking.
-We do not consider that here since typically pivoting is needed. }.
+While the leading-order cost of the blocked algorithms arises mostly from level-3 BLAS-like operations, the factorization of the current panel is typically performed with an unblocked algorithm and accounts for a nontrivial portion of the execution time.
 Thus, attention needs to be paid to how these are optimized.
+In the absence of pivoting, recursive blocking (e.g. divide-and-conquer~\cite{5389353}) could be used, however as comparison to pivoted algorithms is a focus here, only one level of blocking is used in this work.

 The most costly updates in the various unblocked algorithms involve level-2 BLAS-like (matrix-vector) operations, which we tabulated in Fig.~\ref{fig:BLAS2-like}.
 The {\sc skew\_rank2} (skew-symmetric rank-2 update) is a variation on the symmetric rank-2 update ({\sc syr2}) that is part the traditional BLAS and can be easily implemented via a minor modification of its implementation in, for example, BLIS.
 The important thing is to implement this so that the triangular part of $ X $ is only read and written once.
 The {\sc skew\_tridiag\_gemv} (matrix-vector multiplication with a vector that is first multiplied by a skew-symmetric tridiagonal vector) requires a cheap processing of the vector being multiplied.